Bacolod: Economy

 According to the "Philippine Cities Competitiveness Ranking Project 2005" of Asian Institute of Management (AIM), Bacolod tops the list in terms of infrastructure, ahead of such other mid-size cities like Iligan, Calamba and General Santos.
 The city also tops the list in terms of quality of life, ahead of such other mid-size cities like San Fernando, Baguio, Iloilo and Lipa.
 AIM also recognized Bacolod as one of the Top Five most competitive mid-size cities together with Batangas, Iligan, Iloilo, and San Fernando.

-In 2022, President Bongbong Marcos unveiled Megaworld Corporation's plan to build a 34-hectare mixed-used development called Megaworld Upper East.
+In 2022, President Bongbong Marcos unveiled Megaworld Corporation's plan to build a 34-hectare mixed-use development called Megaworld Upper East.
 The project is said to generate over 500,000 direct and indirect jobs in the province of Negros Occidental, 100,000 of which are BPO employees.

 Sports

 Football

 Bacolod hosted the 2005 Southeast Asian Games Football tournament, the 2007 ASEAN Football Championship qualification, the 2010 AFC U-16 Championship qualification and the 2012 AFC Challenge Cup qualification play-off first leg was held at the Panaad Stadium where the Philippines won 2–0 over Mongolia.
 Likewise the city has the home football stadium of the Philippines national football team (Azkals).

 The Philippines Football League side Ceres–Negros F.C. is based in the city, playing their home games at the newly renovated Panaad Stadium.
+Ceres-Negros FC is the Philippines Football League 2018 Champion.

 Since Bacolod is also being tagged as a "Football City" in the country, an ordinance was approved by the City Council in June 2015, setting the third week of the month of April every year as the "Bacolod City Football Festival Week".

-Ceres-Negros FC is the Philippines Football League 2018 Champion.